sachaCast/GamesOnWeb20242025/README.md

 ## 🕹 Gameplay Features

-The game takes place in a 3D environment across two levels, each designed to confront a specific fear.
-In the first level, players face their fear of spiders in a room with stairs and a path leading to a boss arena.
-Players must navigate the level, collect objects, and defeat all spiders to progress.
-Only after defeating all spiders can players advance to the second level, where they are immersed directly in water, confronting their fear of water in an aquatic maze environment with fish and bubble effects.
+The game takes place in a 3D environment across two levels, each designed to confront a specific fear:

+### 🕷 First Level — Fear of Spiders

+Players face their fear of spiders in a memory-based setting with shelves and stairs.
+The player must:

+- **Collect 5 Donuts** scattered across the room.
+- **Fight spiders** that activate as the player progresses.
+- **Defeat a Boss Spider** at the end of the level.
+- Only after defeating all spiders and the boss can the player pass through a **mysterious portal** into the second level.

+---

+### 🌊 Second Level — Fear of Deep Water

+The second level places the player underwater, facing the fear of the unknown depths.
+It features:

+- An underwater maze-like environment with **pipes, crabs, and a shark**.
+- **Collecting fish** restores air to **100%**, essential for survival.
+  ⚠️ The air bar drains over time and hitting 0% results in drowning.
+- **Collecting 5 Donuts** unlocks the **red door** at the far end of the level.
+- When all donuts are collected and the red door opens, the player can **exit the underwater nightmare**.

 ### 🎮 Movement Controls